kishor-645/jira-ticket-creator/README.md

 2. Use meaningful titles and descriptions
 3. Add relevant labels for better categorization
 4. Set appropriate priority levels
+5. Test Jira connection using `/bug` endpoint before deployment
+6. Use manual trigger (`/trigger`) for testing and backfilling

 ## Contributing